drgr33n/oh-my-zsh_aws2-plugin/README.md

 ## Installation

 First, you'll need to install version 2 of the CLI tool onto your system.
 Please checkout the [documentation](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) for more information.
-Once you have the cli tools installed you can pop the **aws2** directory into your ohmyzsh plugin directory and the **aws2_zsh_complerer.sh** into one of the binary directory that's specified within your ${PATH} environment variable.
+Once you have the cli tools installed you can add the **aws2** directory into your ohmyzsh plugin directory and the **aws2_zsh_completer.sh** into one of the binary directories that are specified within your `${PATH}` environment variable.

 ## Plugin commands